meetk5/Team-Project1/README.md

 5. Vaccination Data: https://data.cdc.gov/Vaccinations/COVID-19-Vaccinations-in-the-United-States-Jurisdi/unsk-b7fc
 6. Data for Covid cases: https://github.com/nytimes/covid-19-data

+# Data Cleaning:
+Effect_of_Covid_Unemployment_NJ_Data_Analysis.ipynb:  Gathered data from New Jersey LAWD website and created clean dataframe with each NJ county’s unemployment rates for every month starting from Jan 2019 to May 2021.

 # Analysing Various Industries across U.S.

 We begin with analyzing Unemployment in various industries in US.
 As we analyse each industry, we realize that industries such as Food & Drink Services, Education & Health Services, Government services, Goods Producing Industry, Information Industry etc. was negatively impacted during March-April 2020 at the advent of pandemic.